kinikepike1/ProjectShowcase/MTG_CMC_Analysis/README.md

 ## Analysis

-Card effects, power, and toughness were used in this analysis via linear regression.
+Card effects, power, and toughness were used in the MtG_Analysis via linear regression.
+Full code and analysis included.

 ![Vis](../Images/P+T_CMC.png "MtG CMC Scatterplot")